RiugaBachi/describe/README.md

   originalMessage <- deserialize message descriptor
 ```

-As an added bonus, my combinator names are minimalistic (2-3 characters long), which helps churn out message structures faster.
+As an added bonus, the combinator names are minimalistic (2-3 characters long), which helps churn out message structures faster.

-I understand this library is somewhat niche, but hopefully others can find it useful.
+I understand that this library is somewhat niche, but hopefully others can find it useful.
 There is no `Monad` instance for `Descriptor s a` as it cannot be defined without running the inner `Get` per bind.
 I find that a monad instance isn't really ever necessary for writing message structures, so this shouldn't matter.